-It all starts by melting pure silica (sand) with various chemicals added, which is called batch or cullet (pre-heated).
+It all starts by melting pure silica (sand) with various chemicals added, called batch or cullet (pre-heated).
 The furnace crucible (pot) is where the batch or cullet is melted into a liquid state (the consistency of honey) and then kept at a constant working temperature.

 Glassblowing is all about a liquid that is manipulated by breath, heat, fire, and imagination.
 You work the glass while it is hot, and as it cools, it starts to reach a solid state.
 Glass becomes a stable solid form when it anneals (cool) very slowly.